-LOS ANGELES, CA —A ribbon cutting, conducted by Dr. Emily Roxworthy, Dean of the School of Dramatic Arts (SDA), kicked off the grand opening of the new School, housed in the former United University Church on the campus of the University of Southern California.
+LOS ANGELES, CA —A ribbon cutting, conducted by Dr. Emily Roxworthy, Dean of the School of Dramatic Arts (SDA), kicked off the grand opening of the new USC Dick Wolf Drama Center, housed in the former United University Church on the campus of the University of Southern California.

 Photo: Pamela Mosher